karaningle/fsdse-techbasics-assignment-1/fsdse-techbasics-assignment-1.md

 ### Navigating The Linux Filesystem

 * Change directory to folder fsdse-techbasics-assignment-1
-  - List down what there in folder
+  - List down what there in folder [ ls -l ]
-  - List down hidden files in folder
+  - List down hidden files in folder [ ls -la ]

 ### Working With Files And Directories